Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Results: dual LRD candidates

-We also find another separated companion detected in F115W and F150W with the separation of 0\farcs76 (corresponding $3.9^{+0.3}_{-0.2}~{\rm kpc}$ at $z_{\rm system}$) from component \#1 as observed in CW-B2-4383 (section~\ref{ss:cw-b2-4383}).
-This companion is undetected in F814W, and assuming it has a Lyman break between F814W and F115W, it is consistent with being at the same redshift.
-Therefore, this system is likely to consist of two LRDs, one with nearby extended components, and an additional companion galaxy located approximately $3.9~{\rm kpc}$ away at the same redshift.
+We also find another separated companion detected in F115W and F150W with the separation of 0\farcs76 (corresponding $4.18^{+0.28}_{-0.18}\,{\rm kpc}$ at $z_{\rm system}$) from component \#1.
+This companion is undetected in F814W, and assuming it has a Lyman$\alpha$ break between F814W and F115W, it is consistent with being at the same redshift.
+Therefore, this system is likely to consist of two LRDs, one with nearby extended components, and an additional companion galaxy located approximately $\sim4\,{\rm kpc}$ away (in projection) at the same redshift.
 To spectroscopically confirm the dual LRD (i.e., obtaining spectroscopic redshifts) and explore the nature of the off-centered extended components and the companion further, spatially resolved deep spectroscopy with JWST/NIRSpec IFU is essential.